Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Lucky money!

-Money is given to children in a red envelope as a wish of luck and everything good in the new year.
+Money is usually given to children, sometimes elderly in a red envelope as a wish of luck and everything good in the new year.

 Preparing and eating traditional Tet food